fsantanna/fsantanna.github.io/Freechains/tragedy.md

 Freechains requires a consensus mechanism to prevent free riders to double spend `reps` to abuse the system.

-Bitcoin was the first protocol to ensure consensus on a permissionless newtork.
+Bitcoin was the first protocol to support permissionless consensus.
 However, Bitcoin and cryptocurrencies in general are not suitable for social
 media: